jHetzer/erpnextfints/README.md

 FinTS Connector for ERPNext (Germany)

-This app allows to import bank information from german banks into ERPNext.
+This app allows to import bank information from german banks into ERPNext.\
 This project is a "Proof of Concept" (PoC).
 The app currently allows to import "received" payment entries.
-The goal of this project is to provide a stable and revision prove solution to sync ERPNext with outside data.
+The goal is to provide a stable and revision prove solution to sync (German) bank information with ERPNext with.\
+Best-case scenario: the functionality gets integrated into ERPNext as regional feature.

 ## Requirements
-Python 3.4 <
+Python 3.4 <\
 [Python FinTS](https://github.com/raphaelm/python-fints) (will be installed)

 ## Installation